-The Authority's Constitution, which is updated annually, (and last updated March 2018), sets out how the Authority operates.
-It states what matters are reserved for decision by the whole Council, the responsibilities of the Cabinet and the matters reserved for collective and individual decision, and any powers delegated to other bodies such as the Census Joint Committee.
+The Authority's Constitution, which is updated annually, (and last updated in January 2019), sets out how the Authority operates.
+It states what matters are reserved for decision by the whole Council, the responsibilities of the Cabinet and the matters reserved for collective and individual decision.